loteks/etherchat/README.md

 ## Config

-Requires OPENAI_API_KEY and OPENAI_ORGANIZATION_KEY environment variables.
+Requires OPENAI_API_KEY and OPENAI_ORGANIZATION_KEY environment variables to be set.

 ## Usage